The Cost of a Cheap Pedicure

 The summer of 2012, my husband, my sister, my brother, my niece and nephew, and I visited Dad in the nursing home where he was recuperating from his most recent bout of pneumonia.
 None of us knew he would die just after Christmas that year.
 “You’re looking good,” we said.
 He surely had another year in him, we hoped.
 But his bare feet lying on top of the covers!
 My God!
 We knew he had fungi but it’d been years since we’d seen his feet.
 His toenails were scaly, grayish-yellow, gnarled into fantastically torturous vortices.

 “Owee?”
 My four-year old nephew broke from my sister’s arms to stand at the end of the bed and tenderly lay hands on Dad’s right big toe.

 “Uuuh!”
 We all inhaled.
 What would Dad say?

 “No, honey,” Dad said, “Grandpa’s just got a fungus.”

-The way my Dad called my nephew honey, a word he’d never used on us kids that when were little, the way he patted my nephew’s head, it broke my heart and healed it in the same second.
+The way my Dad called my nephew honey, a word he’d never used on us kids when were little, the way he patted my nephew’s head, it broke my heart and healed it in the same second.
 That second showed me that, in contrast to his hardening nails, Dad had grown softer as he’d grown older, maybe as soft as those old Nikes were when he finally threw them out.
 I wasn’t the only one who had to turn and sneakily wipe the tears from my eyes so that our still proud father wouldn’t mistake our love for pity.

 The chemo and the bone marrow transplant gave us those two precious, pneumonia-dotted years with Dad.
 The chemo and the transplant drugs were also a boon to the fungus on his toenails, guaranteeing a fleshy paradise that would last right up to his cremation.